jgreitemann/jgreitemann.github.io/_posts/2022-11-13-the-c-range-adaptor-pipe-operator-is-associative.md

   - algorithms
   - functional
 math-enabled: false
+permalink: pipe-assoc
+disclaimer: "Update: I'm going to present the contents of this post in a lightning talk at the MUC++ meetup.
+The slides are available [here](https://greitemann.dev/associative-ranges-slides)."
 ---

 Tina Ulbrich ([@\_Yulivee\_][tina-twitter]) recently gave her talk ["How to Rangify Your Code"][cpponsea-talk] at my